RESEARCH STARTER

 Audience analysis has many possible features.
 One of the most important involves the demographic, or the makeup, of the intended audience.
 The demographic encompasses many factors that may affect an audience's interests, attitudes, and behaviors.
 These factors include the ages, genders, racial or ethnic backgrounds, economic statuses, education levels, and occupations of the audience.
 An understanding of the audience’s cultural background may also prove valuable.
 Careful analysis of demographics can help presenters design appropriate and engaging material.

 A presenter should consider the interest level and expectations of an audience.
 Some audiences are naturally interested in a topic, such as citizens gathered to support a political candidate or members of a club hoping to discuss a relevant issue.
-Other audiences may be mixed or disinterested, such as students who are required to attend a presentation that does not appeal to them.
+Other audiences may be mixed or uninterested, such as students who are required to attend a presentation that does not appeal to them.
 In addition, audience members will have different expectations of the presenter.
 They may expect a lively presentation with humor or a formal lecture with data and statistics.

 Bibliography